MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Layout.md

 Sets the single paragraph mode of `$layout`.

-If `$setting` is `True`, do not treat newlines and similar characters as paragraph separators; instead, keep all text in a single paragraph, and display a glyph for paragraph separator characters.
+If `$setting` is %TRUE, do not treat newlines and similar characters as paragraph separators; instead, keep all text in a single paragraph, and display a glyph for paragraph separator characters.
 Used when you want to allow editing of newlines on a single text line.

-The default value is `False`.
+The default value is %FALSE.

     method set-single-paragraph-mode ( Bool() $setting )